IMVO Data Privacy Notice

 Who controls the use of your personal data?

-The Irish Medicines Verification Organisation, a company limited by guarantee exempt from the requirement to use ‘CLG’ in its name (with the registered business name ‘IMVO’), whose registered address is c/o IPHA Office, Wilton Park House, Wilton Place, Dublin 2, is the company that controls and is responsible for personal data that is covered by this policy.
-IMVO is therefore a ‘data controller’.
+The Irish Medicines Verification Organisation, a company limited by guarantee exempt from the requirement to use ‘CLG’ in its name (with the registered business name ‘IMVO’), whose registered address is 7 Clanwilliam Terrace, Dublin 2, D02 CC64, is the company that controls and is responsible for personal data collected and processed by IMVO where IMVO acts as a ‘data controller’.

 Compliance with principles of data protection law

 IMVO adheres to the principles of the data protection law and as a result, your personal data will be: